Marketplace Health Insurance

 - Enroll in coverage that meets your needs

 Marketplace plans are generally available for purchase only during open enrollment periods unless you have encountered certain life changes listed on the Marketplace website.
 However, members of federally recognized tribes or ANCSA shareholders can enroll in a Marketplace plan any time.

 Is coverage for Applied Behavior Analysis (ABA) available in health plans purchased through the Health Insurance Marketplace?

-ABA is included in the “Essential Health Benefits” package and required to be covered in Marketplace plans in the following 33 States and the District of Columbia: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Hawaii, Idaho, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia, Wisconsin and Wyoming.
+ABA is included in the “Essential Health Benefits” package and required to be covered in Marketplace plans in the following 33 States and the District of Columbia: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, South Dakota, Tennessee, Texas, Vermont, Washington, West Virginia, Wisconsin and Wyoming.

 In these states, ABA also must be covered in non-grandfathered small group and individual plans sold outside the Marketplace.